 The Village, comprised of the children and youth ministries, has been a vital part of Turner and its ministry.
 The first Youth Pastor, Rev. Wayland Conner, was hired in 1993 and served until 2006.
 It was under his leadership that the first Rites of Passage class was started in February 2003.
 Since that time, over 250 youth have matriculated.
 In March 2003, the first Spring Production was performed with 40 participants.
 Since that time participants per production has grown to 215+ with over 10,000 participants over the period to-date.
 In July of 2007 Rev. Don Ezell was hired as Youth Pastor.
 The Village took 18 youth on its first international mission trip to Trinidad in June of 2010.
 In October 2009 the first College Fair was held.
 The fair has grown to over 50 colleges and universities represented and over 1000 persons in attendance.
 In May 2014, a record $4.3 million dollars of scholarships was accumulated by 50 graduating students.
 Also as of May 2014, the 4th Gates Millennium scholar from the Village in five years was announced.

-Since its inception in 1865, Turner Chapel AME has had 53 Pastors to serve its illustrious congregation.
+Since its inception in 1865, Turner Chapel AME has been led by blessed by highly qualified Pastors.
 Three of the pastors were elected to the bishopric: Henry McNeal Turner, William A. Fountain, Sr. and Harold I. Bearden.
 In addition to serving as Bishop of the AME Church, Henry McNeal Turner also served as Morris Brown College’s first President.
 Bishop William A. Fountain.
 Sr. and Reverend William A. Fountain, Jr. both served as Presidents of Morris Brown College.
 A number of former Pastors have served as Presiding Elders.
 They are: Dr. D. W. Wiggs (1936-1939), Dr. J. S. Downs (1922-1924), Dr. J. R. Hurley (1946-1948), Dr. D. S. Saunders (1931-1933), and Dr. A. J. Harris (1950-1952).